Undergraduate Course: Interactive Retailing (BUST10150)

 |Learning and Teaching activities (Further Info)

 Formative Assessment Hours 1,

 Directed Learning and Independent Learning Hours

 |Assessment (Further Info)

-The group report and the course lectures will prepare students for the individual assignment, given the knowledge required to make recommendations and compare strategies.
-The group report feedback will help students understand their skill in applying the concepts and theories learned in class to a scenario, preparing them for the individual case-based assignment.
+The group report and the course lectures will prepare students to take the exam, given the knowledge required to make recommendations and compare strategies.
+The group report feedback will help students understand their skill in applying the concepts and theories learned in class to a scenario, preparing them for the case.

 |No Exam Information